MIM: Concepts and Overview

 MIM provides full-funnel, causal measurements of your media spending.
 This information becomes the suite of Measured applications, from the metrics on your Homepage to the recommended budget plans in Media Plan Optimizer.

-1. Each week, your media mix model will for each of your conversion events.
+1. Each week, your media mix model will update for each of your conversion events.
 It will draw upon up to three years of your marketing data, plus your business data and experiments.
 It will comprehensively measure all of your channels and tactics.
 The more tests you run, the more calibrated and accurate your media mix model gets.

 2. Then, MIM will calculate the ratio of incremental orders from your media mix model to platform-reported orders from the last 52 weeks for every tactic in your portfolio.
 This ratio is used as the adjustment factor, which powers your reporting, optimizations, and forecasting throughout Measured.